Pro Evolution Soccer: Pro Evolution Soccer 6

+Cover athlete: Adriano (World), John Terry (Europe); Zico and Shunsuke Nakamura (Japan) (Note: PlayStation 2 and PlayStation Portable only.
+Chibi version of Nakamura for Nintendo DS.)

 Pro Evolution Soccer 6 (World Soccer: Winning Eleven 10 in Japan and Winning Eleven: Pro Evolution Soccer 2007 in the United States) is the sixth installment in the series and was officially released in the UK on 27 October 2006 and 28 April 2006 exclusively PlayStation 2 released in Japan, upgraded from stuck kits without licensed league in Season 2005-2006 but used kits licensed from previously World Soccer Winning Eleven 8 Japanese version to new kits 3 licensed league from season 2004–2005 to season 2005-2006 included real font and numberic football players, for the PlayStation 2, PlayStation Portable, Xbox 360 and PC platforms and on 9 February 2007 for the Nintendo DS.
 The PC version does not utilise the Xbox 360 engine but is a conversion of the PS2 edition.
 The PSP version is similar in many ways to its PS2 brother, while the DS version has graphics and gameplay reminiscent of the older PES series on the original PlayStation.

 A criticism of the previous version was that the game was too unforgiving and so suppressed fluid attacking football.
 Pro Evolution Soccer 6 was issued with more tricks and an overall more attacking mentality, but whether it does make it easier to take on defenders and get forward is debatable.